aineko-m/iveeCore/README.md

 - Calculated material amounts might be fractions, which is due invention chance or (hypothetical) production or reaction batches in non-multiples of their portion size.
 These should be treated as the average required or consumed when doing multiple production batches.
 - When automatically picking AssemblyLines for use in industry activities, iveeCore will choose first based on ME bonuses, then TE bonuses and cost savings last.
 - CharacterModifier and BlueprintModifier are stub implementations representing a max skill character with good standings all around and perfectly researched blueprints, respectively.
 You'll want to implement your own extensions to get accurate numbers for your use case.

+And about some CREST weaknesses:
+- Performance: Even with client side caching there is a general performance issue which makes live data pulling (as in "user waiting for the app") impractical except in [tailored cases](https://forums.eveonline.com/default.aspx?g=posts&t=402562).
+Due to the RESTful way the endpoints are structured, often dozens to thousands of API calls are necessary to fetch just a single bit of wanted data.
+- Inflexibility: CREST doesn't offer ways to filter, search or combine data like you can in a relational database, you generally have to pull in all the data in search yourself.
+This compounds on the performance issue.
+- Availability / Reliability: As CREST is tied to the live EVE cluster, it also follows the daily downtime.
+3rd party API access is also among the first to be shut down in case of problems.
+CREST also throws spurious errors.

+One of the possible solutions for these issues (independent of this library) is to collect and persist the data from CREST in a database and serve the application from there instead of pulling it live.
+That adds complexity to the application code but that's a price to pay for gaining resilience and ergonomics.
+That is what iveeCore does with the market price and history data, it is persisted in the DB and fetched from there (or the cache) as long as it hasn't become too old.
+Since you can proactively fetch and store the market data in bulk with the CLI tool, it is possible to avoid iveeCore ever having to pull market data live.

 Generals notes:
 - Remember to restart or flush the cache after making changes to type classes or changing the DB.
 For memcache, you can do so with a command like: ```echo 'flush_all' | nc localhost 11211```.
 For Redis, enter the interactive Redis client using ```redis-cli``` and issue ```FLUSHALL```.